-The Bodhisatta was once a thief, so bold and strong he became known across the world.
-After he broke into a rich merchant’s house people pleaded with the king to stop him, so detachments of men were posted around the city and the Bodhisatta was caught with stolen treasure on him.
+The Bodhisatta was once a thief.
+He was so bold and strong he became known across the world.
+After he broke into a rich merchant’s house, people pleaded with the king to stop him, so detachments of men were posted around the city and the Bodhisatta was caught with stolen treasure on him.
 The king had him bound and whipped and ordered his head cut off.

 Eventually, out in a remote border village, the Bodhisatta heard the minstrels’ song and did approach them.
 He told them her love was fickle and he feared eventual betrayal, so he would never return.
 The actors went back to the city and gave Sama the Bodhisatta’s message.
 Full of regret, she began plying her trade again, just as before.